After School Program

 ASPire offers special programs for parent/teacher conference days and all-school in-service days.
 In addition, camp programs are offered for the days immediately before the school-year opens as well as during one week of spring break vacation.

-During the ASPire Special Programs, participants (who must enroll separately) enjoy field trips, as well as special activities.
-ASPire Special Program participants may visit museums, explore caves, run through a sprinkler, or lie on the grass finding shapes in the clouds.
+During the ASPire Special Programs, participants (who must pre-register through Active Network) will enjoy field trips and other special activities.
+Students may visit museums, explore caves, run through a sprinkler, or lie on the grass finding shapes in the clouds.

-Please note that pre-registration and payment one week in advance is required for all ASPire Special Programs.
+Please note: Pre-registration and payment one week in advance is required for all ASPire Special Programs.

-To register for ASPire Special Programs and Vacation Camps, please click here.
+To register for ASPire Special Programs, please click here.